ivadomed/ivadomed/docs/source/configuration_file.rst

 ------------

-Architectures for both segmentation and classification are available and described in the :ref:`models:Models` section.
+Architectures for both segmentation and classification are available and described in the :ref:`architectures` section.
 If the selected architecture is listed in the
 `loader <ivadomed/loader/loader.py>`__ file, a classification (not segmentation) task is run.
 In the case of a